oligus/jad/docs/pagination.md

 * @JAD\Header(type="tracks", paginate=true)
 ```

-_Note: Adding pagination might be expensive depending on table structure, indexes and number of records.
-When a table is paginated it will always make two db queries, one for count and one for the selection._
+This will ad pagination links to the resource in question, however this might be expensive depending on your setup.
+When a table is paginated it will always make two db queries, one for count and one for the selection.

+Pagination will still work without the count query but paging links cannot be calculated.

 ### Parameters